 4. Identify and Approach At-Risk Customers

 Once you have a general idea of why customers churn, you should be able to identify the ones that are likely to churn at a given time.

-For instance, let’s say you collect charitable donations through your website.
-You know that donors who turn off their recurring subscription (that is, they stop making a monthly donation) are highly likely to churn and never make another donation again.
-In this case, you should reach out to your donors as soon as they cancel their subscriptions to find out if there’s anything you can do to keep them onboard.
+For instance, let’s say you collect charitable donations through your site.
+You know that donors who turn off their recurring subscriptions are highly likely to churn and never make another donation again.
+In this case, you should reach out to your donors as soon as they cancel their subscriptions to find out if you can do anything to keep them engaged with your cause.

-Every time your customers have to pay again to continue their service is a chance for them to churn.
-If you sell a recurring service, you can reduce their opportunities to churn by enticing them to make a larger commitment by paying for more of your service up front.
+Every time your customers have to pay manually to continue their service or receive a product you sell regularly is a chance for them to churn.
+If you sell a recurring service or offer products repeatedly, you can reduce their temptation to churn by enticing them to make a larger commitment by signing up for recurring payments.

 6. Give Your Customers The Right Tools

 Imagine this scenario: A customer has trouble using your product but is too late to call your support number.
 They could email, but you won’t get back to them until the next day.
 They check your site, but you don’t have any information that will help.

 What do they do?
 Some will cancel right away or vow never to make another purchase from you.
 Others might not churn right away, but now there’s a bit of doubt in their mind.
 One more unpleasant experience, and they’re likely to cancel.

 You can reduce churn by creating tools for your customers to help them get their value from your products and services.
 You might…